-With International Yoga Day (June 21) becoming an annual feature, yoga has gained currency like never before.
-Most institutions are making it compulsory, and gyms have introduced yoga classes in between the aerobics and zumba.
-But if you are really serious about yoga and want to take your practice to the next level, then you should complete a course at some of these yoga schools in India.
+Considering the multiple benefits it brings, yoga has gradually gained popularity among the masses.
+Most institutions are making it compulsory, and gyms have started to introduce yoga classes in between the aerobics and zumba.
+But if you are really serious about yoga and want to take your practice to the next level, then you should complete a course at any of these yoga schools in India.
 They have a variety of options: from short term courses for beginners to long term courses to become yoga instructors.

 Of course, each of these schools has its own distinctive style and for many yoga practitioners it’s a good way of upgrading skills.